Unchained At Last is managed by this team of volunteers, some of whom escaped or avoided their own arranged marriage in the US:

 Shehnaz grew up in a patriarchal community, where she fought to avoid ending up in an arranged marriage when she was 18.
 Her experiences turned her into a dedicated advocate for human rights, especially as they pertain to children and minorities.

-Former New Jersey Gov. Jon Corzine appointed Shehnaz to serve on the Commission for New Americans from January 2010 to January 2011.
-The Commission advises the governor on immigrant issues affecting New Jersey and promotes the integration of immigrants into the “fabric” of New Jersey.
+Then-New Jersey Gov. Jon Corzine appointed Shehnaz to serve on the state Commission for New Americans from January 2010 to January 2011.
+The commission advised the governor on immigrant issues affecting New Jersey and promoted the integration of immigrants into New Jersey.